AnindD/Cognition/README.md

 # Mike and Anindit's Discord Bot
 **Project Summary:** Created a Discord bot geared towards helping students (particularly our age) with their academics and other tasks related to school.
-Some features include: Random physics problem generator, math problem generator, calculator, concept review and moderator tools (i.e. ones which limit the amount of curse/swear words).
+Features are:
+**GENERAL**
+!About - Description and biography of the bot
+!Help - Bot help
+**MATH**
+!Calculator - Mathematical operations
+!Quadratic - Solve quadratic factors based on user input !Simul - Solve system of equations based on user input **CHEMISTRY**
+!Chemconv - Chemistry conversions
+!Chembalancer - Chemical equation balancer [COMING SOON] **PHYSICS**
+!PhysicsProblem - Randomly generates physics problems based on subject inputted !Physicsconv - Physics conversions [COMING SOON] **FRENCH**
+!Translate - Translates text[ COMING SOON]
+**MOD COMMANDS**
+!Mute - Mutes users
+!Kick - Kicks users
+!Ban - Bans users
+!Snipe - Uncover deleted messages
+**FUN COMMANDS**
+!DM - Dm a friend a private message
+!Pingloop - Mass ping someone based on user inputted number

 **Why Build It?** There are few bots related to helping schoolwork and homework.
 Therefore, the goal of this project was to fill the gap ourselves and automate/efficiently organize the way we study.